Transylvania University logo

 1818

-University included a medical school, law school, and divinity school.
+University included a medical school, law school, divinity school, and college of arts and sciences.

 1830

-Construction began on Old Morrison, supervised by Henry Clay.
+Construction of the iconic Old Morrison building began, supervised by Henry Clay.

 1865